victorjonsson/PHP-Rocker/README.md

 }
 ```

-Create a new user.
+**Create a new user**.
 The parameters email, nick and password is mandatory.
 The meta parameter should be of type array.
 Setting a meta value to `true` or `false` will turn the value into corresponding boolean value.

 ```